 |July||14 July||30 July|

 |October||13 October||29 October|

 Your payslip can be accessed via your MyView system.

-I have a query over the amount I have been paid -
+I have a query over the amount I have been paid - who do I contact?

 Please contact email@example.com

 I was sick for the days I was due to work – will I still get paid?